Simon-dl/Full_Math_CS_Guide/README.md

 **Start off learning C++**

    The best entry into coding I have found so far.
-Every chapter is well explained and concise, It has a nice balance between exercises and learning, showcases best practices for the industry and is useful for beginners and experienced coders.
+Every chapter is well-explained and concise.
+   It has a nice balance between exercises and learning, showcases best practices for the industry and is useful for beginners and experienced coders.

+   Go up through chapter 12 then start on python programming if wanting to do ML.

    [C++](https://www.learncpp.com/)